Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Introduction

-In this paper, we seek to gain fundamental insights on delay-optimal scheduling in input-queued switches where a general linear cost function of queue length (delay) is associated with each queue.
-The objective of the corresponding stochastic control problem is to determine the scheduling policy that minimizes the discounted sum of these linear cost functions of the expected delays.
-Our derivation of an optimal solution involves the partitioning of the state space into different scheduling policy decision regions, where we derive an optimal policy and establish structural properties of the associated value function for these regions.
-In the $2 \times 2$ input-queued switch model, we completely identify three scheduling policy decision regions of interest, namely the trivial boundary, the critical boundary and the interior.
-We show that the optimal solution in the interior follows the $c\mu$ policy.
-On the other hand, for all but trivial regions of the boundary of the state space wherein the optimal solution is obvious, we establish that an optimal policy consists of a switching curve that takes into account the arrival processes.
-In some specific cases, we derive the optimal switching curve.
-More generally, we introduce an approach to approximate the optimal policy switching curve and we show that this renders an asymptotically optimal policy.
-We note that some of these results can also be extended to the case of general $n\times n$ input-queued switches.
-Meanwhile, our optimal weighted-delay scheduling analysis and results for the $2\times 2$ switch are the first of a kind and the fundamental insights that we gain from such analysis and results will be valuable for our understanding of general systems.
+In this paper, we seek to gain fundamental insights on optimal delay-cost scheduling in these stochastic systems by focusing on the canonical $2 \times 2$ input-queued switch model.
+The objective of the corresponding stochastic control problem is to determine the scheduling policy that minimizes the discounted summation over general linear cost functions of the expected delays (queue lengths) associated with each queue.
+Using well-known results (e.g.,~\cite{O-L-book,sennott-book}), the optimal scheduling policy for the discounted-cost setting can be used to obtain an optimal policy for the corresponding average-cost setting.
+Our derivation of an optimal solution consists of first partitioning the state space into three different scheduling decision regions of interest, namely the interior, the trivial boundary, and the critical boundary.
+We then derive an optimal policy and establish structural properties of the associated value function for each of these regions, in particular showing that the optimal solution in the interior follows the $c\mu$ policy.
+Meanwhile, for all other regimes except for trivial regions of the boundary of the state space wherein the optimal decisions are obvious, we establish that an optimal policy either follows the $c\mu$ policy or consists of a switching curve that takes into account the arrival processes.
+We derive explicit expressions for the optimal switching curve under a scenario consisting of symmetric Bernoulli arrivals and unit costs.
+More generally, we exploit our theoretical results on the switching curve to devise an approach to approximate the optimal policy and we show that this renders an asymptotically optimal policy.
+Our optimal cost-weighted-delay scheduling analysis and results for the $2\times 2$ switch are, to the best of our knowledge, the first set of theoretical results on an optimal scheduling policy to minimize the expected weighted queue lengths in general for a non-trivial switch; and the fundamental insights gained therefrom motivate our ongoing analysis and results for the general system in the sequel.
+These insights include fundamental differences in the decisions made under our optimal policy and those under the MaxWeight policy which shows that the latter is not delay optimal in general.